You can order yourself an antibiotic treatment online if you or a partner has tested positive for chlamydia.

 Azithromycin 500 mg is an antibiotic that is used to treat infections caused by bacteria, such as the sexually transmitted infection chlamydia.
 Azithromycin works by killing the infection.

 Azithromycin is taken in a single dose, but you’ll still be contagious for one week after taking it.
 For this reason, it is important not to have sex for seven days after taking the medication, so that you don’t pass on chlamydia or get re-infected (for example, if your partner has chlamydia too).

 Azithromycin should not be used by pregnant women.

 Chlamydia is a sexually transmitted infection.
 Early treatment is crucial.
 If left untreated, chlamydia can cause infertility in women.
-It often has no symptoms, or symptoms that are so mild they can be difficult to spot.
+There are often no chlamydia symptoms, or symptoms that are so mild they can be difficult to spot.
 Seven in ten women with chlamydia do not notice symptoms.

 If symptoms do appear, it is usually within three weeks of exposure.